Snorkel and SCUBA Dive Micronesia

-- All leaders, transport, landing fees, and permits for all activities unless described as optional.
+- All leaders, transport, kayak rental, landing fees, and permits for all activities unless described as optional.

-- Airport transfers from/to Palau International Airport to The Cove Resort, regardless of arrival and departure day.
+- Airport transfers from/to Palau International Airport to The Cove Resort, regardless of arrival or departure day.

-- Lodging the night of April 4 in Koror.
+- Accommodations for the night of April 10 in Koror.

-- Twelve nights aboard the Ocean Hunter III, April 5 through April 16.
+- Twelve nights aboard the Ocean Hunter III.

 - Non-alcoholic beverages while aboard the Ocean Hunter III.